databricks-industry-solutions/x12-edi-parser/README.md

 # 3. Flatten the JSON structure
 # This explodes the nested JSON into rows per claim/transaction
-from pyspark.sql.functions import col, explode, from_json

-# If you want to use the helper function (if available in your environment):
 final_df = flatten_edi(result_df)

 # And finally save off the content